eguardianangel/eguardianangel.github.io/change_details.markdown

 ---
-layout: default
+layout: tutorial
-title: Change Your Detail on the eGuardian Angel App
+title: Changing Your Details on the eGuardian Angel App
 permalink: /tutorial/change_details
 ---